If an injury from an optician's negligence has set you back, we'll help you move forward

 You solicitor will arrange for this examination to be carried out, and the cost will be covered under the No Win, No Fee agreement.

-No win, no fee optician negligence compensation claims
+Can I make a no win, no fee optician negligence claim?

 Chris Salmon, Director